-The installation of cameras and security lighting has taken place.
+The installation of cameras and an entrance system has taken place.
 This will help to make the school more secure and provide a safer environment for maximum learning.
-The cameras will be located in the hallways, entrances, and athletic facilities, as well as on the campus grounds.
+The cameras are located in the hallways, entrances, and athletic facilities, as well as on the campus grounds.
 It should be noted that the cameras may not cover all areas of the school and from time to time they may not be activated or they may be malfunctioning.